4.1 Properties of Root Functions and Their Graphs

 meters per second per second is the acceleration due to gravity.
 My Seth-Thomas antique schoolhouse clock needs

 second and I can adjust the length of the pendulum via a small dial on the bottom of the bob.
-At what length should I set the pendulum?
+At what length should I set the pendulum? - According to Einstein’s Theory of Special Relativity, the observed mass of an object is a function of how fast the object is traveling.
+Specifically, if

 is the mass of the object at rest,